 Although Bushmills distillery from Ireland makes them.
 Rumor has it that this single malt comes from Bushmills since Teeling distillery was opened in 2015.
 So they’ve had to source their whiskies from other distilleries before 2018, before they can officially call their own batches whiskey.
 I bought this sample in 2017 so it has to be sourced.

-Teeling is located in Dublin and I’ve tried their sourced single rain whiskey before – it was surprisingly good.
+Teeling is located in Dublin and I’ve tried their sourced single grain whiskey – it was surprisingly good.
 That single grain whiskey had a wine cask finish.
 This single malt has been matured in a combination of five different casks: Sherry, Port, Madeira, White Burgundy and Cabernet Sauvignon.
 So Teeling surely likes to experiment with ex-wine casks.

 I kinda liked this expression too, but more matured version would be more welcomed.
 You can read my thoughts below: